seahax/workshop/packages/rev/README.md

 rev version --force
 ```

 This will bump public package versions and changelogs based on commit messages since the last version.
+Changes are not commited automatically to allow review and modification before committing.

 ### Commit Messages